Open-Model-Initiative/graphcap/doc/concepts/perspectives.rst

 Local Development and Customization
 =================================

-GraphCap allows you to create and test new perspectives locally before sharing them more broadly:
+graphcap allows you to create and test new perspectives locally before sharing them more broadly:

 Perspective Workspace
 -------------------
 Your perspective library can include both:

-- Standard perspectives from the GraphCap library
+- Standard perspectives from the graphcap library
 - Local perspectives you're developing or customizing

 This separation lets you experiment with new ideas while keeping the main system stable.